uyuni-project/uyuni/testsuite/docs/idempotency.md

 If you remove a traditional client or minion, **always re-add** the base channel, otherwise all package and patch tests will fail.

+## Container build host

+The Salt minion must always be ready to build containers.

+Always re-enable this entitlement when you remove it and re-register it.

 ## Other

 For more prerequisites, look at the core features.